diku-dk/futhark/docs/language-reference.rst

 Hindley-Milner-style type inference is supported.
 A parameter may be given a type with the notation ``(name: type)``.
-Functions may be recursive, subject to various restrictions - see `Recursive Functions`_.
+Functions may be recursive, subject to various restrictions - see :ref:`recursive-functions`.
 The sizes of the arguments can be constrained - see `Size Types`_.
 A function can be *polymorphic* by using type parameters, in the same way as for `Type Abbreviations`_::